Do you want to stop living on autopilot?

 Are You Using Auto Pilot To Manage Your Anxiety?

 Let’s be honest, shall we?
-Most of us have some type of anxious behavior.
+Most of us have some anxious behavior.
 Our human brains are designed to keep us safe.
-At times, creating safety can look like constant circles of worrying thoughts and unresolved issues.
+Creating safety can sometimes look like constant circles of worrying thoughts and unresolved issues.
 As frustrating as it can feel, our brain is trying to help us stay secure and help us avoid danger.

 Why Is Auto Pilot Anxiety A Problem?